 Courses and assessment

 To ensure academic recognition is given by the home university wherever possible, Brunel uses the European Credit Transfer System (ECTS).
-2 Brunel credits = 1 ECTS credit).
+2 Brunel credits = 1 EC credit).

 Students whose home university has particular requirements restricting their programme of study abroad should ensure details are provided in their application form; we will endeavour to accommodate such requirements when informed about them in advance.